-When 3D printing objects, we should always take into consideration the final usage and placement of our print.
+When 3D printing, we should always take into consideration the final usage and placement of our print.
 This will save us a huge amount of printing hours, wasted material, and unexpected negative surprises.

 One of the most important things to consider is the temperature that the part will be exposed to.
-Given the fact that PLA is the most popular thermoplastic used in 3D printing, it comes as no surprise that we may be interested in knowing if PLA is heat resistant.
+Given the fact that PLA is the most popular thermoplastic used in 3D printing, it comes as no surprise that we may be interested in knowing if PLA is heat resistant or not.

-As a rule of thumb, it is recommended not to use PLA for printing models that are going to be exposed to high temperatures or UV light for prolonged periods of time.
-Due to the fact that the glass transition temperature of PLA is around 65°C (149°F), it is not a suitable thermoplastic for this kind of environment.
+It is not recommended to use PLA for printing models that are going to be exposed to temperatures above 60°C (149°F) for prolonged periods of time due to the fact that this is its glass transition temperature and it will start to deform once it reaches this temperature, making it not a suitable thermoplastic for this kind of environment.
 ABS, Polycarbonate, or PETG should be used instead.

 Having said that, if PLA is the only option available, it is possible to increase its resistance by annealing the object.

 Will PLA melt in the sun